Teaching Payment Claims for Practice Incentives Program (PIP) 012-10110000

 A practice is eligible to claim teaching sessions if the practice was open and participating in PIP at the date the session was provided.

-If a practice closes or is withdrawn they may be eligible for any unpaid teaching sessions if the:
+If a practice closes or is withdrawn, the practice may be eligible for any unpaid teaching sessions if the:

-• practice closed before, to the point in time date for the next quarterly payment, and
+- practice closed before, the point in time date for the next quarterly payment, and

 If a practice notifies a closure and has claims waiting for payment, escalate to Payments team before closing the practice.
 See Practice closure or withdrawal in PIP and WIP - Practice Stream for more information.
 Eligible sessions will be paid as a manual payment via the R1P system.